-Rarely will you achieve your goals exactly how you’d intended, so it’s essential to adjust to setbacks and opportunities that come your way.
+Rarely will you achieve your goals exactly how you intended, so it’s essential to adjust to setbacks and opportunities that come your way?

 9. Manage Time

-Guess who’s constantly bombarded with thousands of emails, have a thousand things to do but still achieve maximum productivity and squeeze the most out of every day?
+Guess who’s constantly bombarded with thousands of emails, has a thousand things to do but still achieves maximum productivity and squeezes the most out of every day?

 Any successful person who’s wealthy.